SYNC - Students and Youth with Needs that are Complex

 Becoming an Instructor

-Becoming an OIS Certified Instructor involves instruction and co-training components.
+Becoming a SYNC Certified Instructor involves instruction and co-training components.
 The process begins with a four-day intensive workshop held in Tigard, Oregon.

 After the Instructor Candidate Workshop, Candidates must conduct a minimum of two, 2-day co-trainings with qualified instructors.
 These typically occur outside of the Candidate’s School District.